crosshj/milight/fauxmo/README.md

 # fauxmo
 **Emulated Belkin WeMo devices that work with the Amazon Echo**

+forked/copied from https://github.com/makermusings/fauxmo, will probably remove this dependency in the future

 Visit [this Maker Musings article](http://www.makermusings.com/2015/07/13/amazon-echo-and-home-automation/) to learn more about using this code to integrate the Amazon Echo with your own home automation.